amir20/dozzle/docs/guide/changing-base.md

 Dozzle will be available at `http://localhost:8080/foobar/`.
 This option rewrites all assets to `/foobar/{file.path}` and automatically redirects `/foobar` to `/foobar/`.

-## Example with proxy
+## Example with Proxy

-Here is an example with Nginx and proxy Dozzle with a different base:
+Here is an example with Nginx to proxy Dozzle with a different base:

 ```nginx
 location ^~ /foobar/ {